zief0002/musings/docs/index.md

 After 22 years of teaching, I have taught many courses and created many iterations of teaching materials.
 Some of this was "good" and some wasn't.
 As the progeny of packrats, I saved a lot of these materials, even the garbage.
 Now, I have finally begun the process of culling this mess and this work-in-progress is the result.

 My goal here is to transfer the stuff I feel is reasonable to an online text of sorts.
-But unlike most texts, this one will likely not be linear, nor perhaps coherent&mdash; at least across chapters.
+But unlike most texts, this one will likely not be linear, nor perhaps coherent---at least across chapters.
 If it is useful to you; use whatever you want.
 If not, ignore it.

 <!-- ## Table Test -->